Samsonville, New York

-Early History
+Early history

 Native American hunters made use of a natural rock shelter beneath a cliff in the area now called Samsonville as early as 2000 BC and possibly as late as 1600 AD.
 Excavations at the site yielded stone blades, potsherds, arrowheads and spear points.
-The area that includes Samsonville was once known as Subbeatty land (Mombaccus Mountain was called Subbeatty Mountain).
+The area that includes Samsonville is part of what was once known as Subbeatty land (Mombaccus Mountain was then called Subbeatty Mountain).
 It was included in the Marbletown Commons portion of the Marbletown Patent granted to three trustees by Queen Anne of England in 1703 through her agent, Viscount Cornbury.
 When Olive was founded in 1823, this section of Marbletown was transferred to the new town.

 Samsonville developed around a tannery established by Stoddard Hammond and the Palen family of tanners in 1831 below a falls on Mettacahonts Creek.

 Town historian Vera Van Steenburgh Sickler wrote: "In 1831, Palen and Hammond built a large tannery in (Palentown) Samsonville.
 In 1850, after passing through other hands, the tannery became the property of Pratt and Samson."
 The anonymous author of a 1964 note on Samsonville history in the Kingston Daily Freeman wrote that the tannery had been built in 1831 but gave the names of the original owners as "Hammond and Edson" (Stoddard Hammond was a major tannery owner elsewhere in New York and in Pennsylvania).

 In 1848, the tannery was sold to Zadock Pratt, with Henry Samson as operating partner.
 The area around the tannery had been known as "Palentown" but acquired the name of Samsonville, leaving Palentown as the name of the adjacent area of Rochester, Ulster County, New York.